Iron Bowl

 The rivalry has long been one of the most heated collegiate rivalries in the country.
 It is all the more heated because the two schools have been among the nation's elite teams for most of the time since the 1950s.
-Together, they account for 36 SEC titles, 28 by Alabama and eight by Auburn.
-Both are among the most successful programs in major college football history; Alabama is second in all-time total wins among Division I FBS schools while Auburn is 13th.
+Together, they account for 38 SEC titles, 30 by Alabama and 8 by Auburn.
+Both are among the most successful programs in major college football history; Alabama is third in all-time total wins among Division I FBS schools while Auburn is 13th.
 The two schools have been fixtures on national television since the late 1970s; the only time since then that the season-ending clash has not been nationally televised was in 1993, when Auburn was barred from live TV due to NCAA sanctions.
+Alabama leads the series with a record of 51–37–1.

-For much of the 20th century, the game was played every year in Birmingham, with Alabama winning 34 games and Auburn 19.
+For much of the 20th century, the game was played every year in Birmingham, with Alabama winning 34 games and Auburn 18.
 Four games were played in Montgomery, Alabama, with each team winning two.
-Since 1999, the games have been played at Jordan–Hare Stadium in Auburn every odd-numbered year and at Bryant–Denny Stadium in Tuscaloosa every even-numbered year.
+In Birmingham's Legion Field, tickets were evenly divided between the two schools.
+In even years, Alabama was designated as home team and Auburn was the home team in odd-numbered years.
+Auburn broke with tradition in 1989, opting to move the game to its home stadium for the first time.
+The Tigers agreed to play one additional game as home team in Birmingham in 1991 before moving its home games permanently to Jordan-Hare Stadium in Auburn beginning in 1993.
+Alabama continued scheduling its home games in the series in Birmingham through the 1998 season before moving its home games to Bryant-Denny Stadium in Tuscaloosa permanently beginning in 2000.